malika0805-star/deep-learning-final-project/README.md

 predicted rating = 4.7
 ```

-The final system will rank movies according to predicted ratings and recommend the top movies to the user.
+The predicted ratings will be used to rank movies and recommend the top movies to each user.

 ---